Roby Young: Career

 Young became a household name in Israel when, on 15 October 1961, at age 19, he scored a brilliant goal against powerhouse Italy in a 1962 World Cup Qualifier to give Israel a 2–0 lead.
 While Israel went on to lose 4–2, the goal, in which he dribbled past Italy captain Cesare Maldini (father of Paolo Maldini) and blasted a long-range shot past Italy legend Lorenzo Buffon (uncle of Gigi Buffon), helping put Israel on the soccer map.
 This goal (and Young himself) captured the hearts and imaginations of Israelis young and old.
 Young later captained Israel to its Asia Cup title in 1964.
 Young also captained the team against a mighty England squad that would later win the 1966 World Cup.
-Young's Israeli squad eventually qualified for the 1970 World Cup (its only appearance to date) and tied Italy, Sweden and Uruguay in the group stage.
+Young's Israeli squad eventually qualified for the 1970 World Cup (its only appearance to date) and tied Italy and Sweden but lost to Uruguay in the group stage.
 At the time of his retirement from international soccer, Young was the most capped player to play for Israel, earning 50 caps from age 18–27, after which he moved his family to the United States to play for the famed New York Cosmos.

 Young was named soccer "Player of the Millennium" in Haifa, Israel in 2001.